avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Feng et al 2008: https://pubmed.ncbi.nlm.nih.gov/19115014/

 .. figure:: SnowCholeraMap.jpg
-  :width: 550
+  :width: 650

   Map of cholera cases in London in 1854 made by the doctor John Snow during the third historically recorded cholera pandemic.
+Cholera cases are highlighted in black.
 Image credit: Original map made by John Snow in 1854.

 The Classical Biotype and the El Tor Biotype
 --------------------------------------------